Dates: Oct 13 – Nov 23, 2016

 Since converting to Catholicism in 1979, Murakami has fashioned his life after that lead in a monastery, waking up late at night, painting till dawn, and going to a church in the morning to pray, and working between meals and a nap until he sleeps.
 These labor intensive works made over long durations of time are drastically different from modern art based on self-expression.
 They are instead products of a self-less acts akin to prayer that approach “eternity” and “unselfconsciousness.”
 These works are marked with a process in which man devotes his life to the attainment of a sublime spirit.

-Morning, noon, night, and despondence: these things that definitely exist cannot be captured with one’s perceptions.
+Morning, noon, night, nature, and a person’s mind: these things that definitely exist cannot be captured with one’s perceptions.
 Is it possible to fix such existences on a two-dimensional canvas?
 It might be that when I dispose of unnecessary intentions, and can just simply be “natural,” then it is possible for me to manifest “the profound” that encompasses everything.
 I hope to touch that “profundity” over a long passage of time, and through my daily act of applying paint to my paintings.

 – Tomoharu Murakami, Bijutsu Techo, February Issue, 1982